Skip to content

 Android Application Integration

-By collecting metrics data from Android applications, analyze application performance in a visualized manner.
+By collecting Metrics data from Android applications, analyze application performance visually.

 Prerequisites